goodboy/tractor/README.rst

 ``tractor`` lets you spawn ``trio`` *"actors"*: processes which each run a ``trio`` scheduler and task tree (also known as an `async sandwich`_). *Actors* communicate by exchanging asynchronous messages_ over channels_ and avoid sharing any state.
-This model allows for highly distributed software architecture which works just as well on multiple cores as it does over many hosts.  ``tractor`` is an actor-model-*like* system in the sense that it adheres to the `3 axioms`_ but not does not (yet) fufill all "unrequirements_" in practice.
+This model allows for highly distributed software architecture which works just as well on multiple cores as it does over many hosts.

-``tractor`` takes inspiration from pulsar_ and execnet_ but attempts to be more focussed on sophistication of the lower level distributed architecture as well as have first class support for streaming using `async generators`_.
+``tractor`` is an actor-model-*like* system in the sense that it adheres to the `3 axioms`_ but not does not (yet) fufill all "unrequirements_" in practice.
+The API and design takes inspiration from pulsar_ and execnet_ but attempts to be more focussed on sophistication of the lower level distributed architecture as well as have first class support for streaming using `async generators`_.

 The first step to grok ``tractor`` is to get the basics of ``trio`` down.
 A great place to start is the `trio docs`_ and this `blog post`_.